 Are you an undergraduate or graduate student interested in learning more about how the young mind works?

 We’d love to consider you for our team.
-Contact us to learn more.
+Please fill out our BSL Lab RA Interest Form to learn more!

 Learn more about what to expect as a graduate student in the BSL Lab.
 Our Lab Director, Daniel Berry, Ph.D., outlines what you can expect from him as an advisor/mentor and provides an overview of his expectations of students in the child psychology Ph.D. program at the University of Minnesota.